hevarn/test_proarti/README.md

 You have to use ApiPlatform.

-all behat test exercice_2.feature should pass to validate the exercise.
+all behat tests exercise_2_*.feature should pass to validate the exercise.

-## Exercise 3 - Create a front application
-You have to create one or multiple page to display what you loaded from database through the API.

-Bonus: use VueJS